line/line-bot-sdk-java/.github/ISSUE_TEMPLATE.md

 - Check [documentation](https://developers.line.me/en/docs/) and [FAQ](https://developers.line.me/en/faq/messaging-api/) page for more information on LINE bots and Messaging API
 - Make sure your issue is **related to** the LINE Bot SDK
-- For general queries about LINE bots, post a question to [LINE developers community](https://www.line-community.me/questions) website
 - Note that we don't provide technical support

 ## If you still need to create an issue